jordipuig37/filtered-bicing-data/README.md

 # Filtered Bicing Data

-Filtered data for the bicing visualization project (VI).
+Filtered data for the bicing visualizations projects (VI).
 From here you can read the data online with google colab easily.

-There is another file containing meteorological data of January 2020.
+In this repository we save data used in two projects.
+The first only analyzed data from three stations adn the second analyzed deta from all the stations in Barcelona.
+All the data is from January 2020

-Both files were extracted from [Open Data Barcelona](https://opendata-ajuntament.barcelona.cat/en) and preprocessed to use them for visualizations.
+All files were extracted from [Open Data Barcelona](https://opendata-ajuntament.barcelona.cat/en) and preprocessed to use them for visualizations.